By Gwladys Fouche

 Norway's supreme court in October 2021 ruled that two wind farms built at Fosen in central Norway, part of Europe's largest onshore wind farm, violated Sami rights under international conventions.
 But the turbines remain in operation today.

 "It has been 700 days of human rights abuse and the Norwegian state has not done anything to stop it.
-So I have chosen to come here and set up camp until the human rights abuse stops," Mihkkal Haetta, 22, told Reuters, dressed in a traditional Sami gakti worn inside out as a sign of protest.
+So I have chosen to come here and set up camp until the human rights abuse stops," Sami activist Mihkkal Haetta, 22, told Reuters, dressed in a traditional gakti outfit worn inside out as a sign of protest.

 "I believe that there is only one solution and that is to tear down the wind turbines at Fosen."